Autodesk/aomi/README.md

 ## Documentation

-The README is being kept to contribution guidelines.
+The README is focused on contribution guidelines.
 Operational docs are available on a static GitHub [page](https://autodesk.github.io/aomi/).
 These docs are maintained as [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) formatted documents within the [docs](https://github.com/Autodesk/aomi/tree/master/docs) directory.
 The static site is updated automatically based on the contents of this directory.

 ## Deployment

 New docker containers are generated on merge to the `master` branch.
 New Python packages are pushed on every tagged commit, which happens during a [semantic version](http://semver.org/) bump.
-I tend to use the [avakas](https://github.com/otakup0pe/avakas) to handle these version changes.
+I tend to use the [avakas](https://github.com/otakup0pe/avakas) to handle version changes.

 ## Guidelines